arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	...
 	````

-7. Now, you will add a configuration resource in the website and add a connection string to the database you have created.
+7. Now, you will add a configuration resource to the website and a connection string to the database you have created.
 To do this, locate the website resource in the **resources** section.
 Add a new **resources** property inside the website, as shown in the following code.

 	<!-- mark:10-12 -->
 	````JavaScript